OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/TransformSpaceMap.md

         default: None

-        <p class="jekyll-theme-minimal scene-class-attr-comment">an alternate camera to use when transforming to/from 'camera' space</p>
+        <p class="scene-class-attr-comment">an alternate camera to use when transforming to/from 'camera' space</p>

     </p>